Cyprus Visas and Residency Permits Guide (2026) | CyExpats.com

 Permit Type EU Citizen (Yellow Slip) Non-EU Visitor (Pink Slip) Digital Nomad Visa Permanent Resident (Investor)

-Key Requirement Proof of employment, self-employment, or sufficient funds & health insurance.
-Proof of adequate annual income from abroad (e.g., €24,000+) and a Cypriot bank account.
-Proof of stable monthly income of at least €3,500 after tax.
-Minimum investment of €300,000 in real estate, company shares, or funds.
+Key Requirement Proof of employment, self-employment, or funds & health insurance.
+Proof of annual income €24,000+ (approx) from abroad & bank account.
+Proof of stable net monthly income of €3,500+.
+Minimum €300,000 investment + €50,000 annual foreign income.

-Application Form MEU1 MVIS6 (Specific Digital Nomad Form) MIP1
+Application Form MEU1 MVIS6 Category 2.8 MIP1

 Detailed Breakdown of Each Permit